-- to prove a statement was said, there is no hearsay issue (thus, you should consider nonhearsay purposes for offering a statement—e.g., affect on reader or listener);
+- To prove a statement was said, there is no hearsay issue.
+(Thus, you should consider nonhearsay purposes for offering a statement—e.g., effect on reader or listener.)

-- to show a witness’ good or bad character, there is a character evidence issue;
+- To show a witness’s good or bad character, there is a character evidence issue.

-4. Learn the basic introductions to use for each set of rules that are tested
+4. Learn the basic definitions to introduce each set of rules

-Many of the concepts in Evidence should be defined or certain introductions should be stated before you discuss them in an essay question.
+Many of the concepts in Evidence should be defined or introduced before you discuss them in an essay question.
 For example:

-- Hearsay: hearsay is a statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted.
+- Hearsay: hearsay is an out-of-court statement offered to prove the truth of the matter asserted.

 - Impeachment: generally, any party may impeach a witness.

-- Character evidence: character evidence generally is inadmissible to prove that a person acted in accordance with her character at the time the event occurred.
+- Character evidence: character evidence generally is inadmissible to prove that a person acted in accordance with their character at the time the event occurred.

-Practice is critical if you want to master Evidence on the Multistate Essay Exam.
+Practice is critical if you want to master Evidence on the MEE.
 As an added bonus, you may also see your MBE score improve if you practice writing answers to Evidence essays.

-Here are some links to (free) Evidence Multistate Essay Exam questions and National Conference of Bar Examiners (NCBE) point sheets.
+Here, we provide you with some links to free Evidence MEE questions and NCBE point sheets.
 (If you would like to purchase a book of Evidence MEE questions and NCBE point sheets, check out our MEE books here.
 You can also see some additional exams on the NCBE website for free here.)

-- Feb 2012 MEE: policy exclusions and other issues
+- February 2012 Evidence MEE: this MEE covers policy exclusions, relevance, and other issues.

 Looking for MEE Help?